chharvey/xmeter/README.md

 [Nicolas Gallagher](http://necolas.github.io/normalize.css/).

-This package has **normalize.css** as an npm dependency. normalize.css is built into xmeter.css, so there is *no need* to `npm install`, `@import`, or `<link/>` it manually.
+This package has **normalize.css** as an npm dependency. normalize.css is imported into xmeter.css, so there is *no need* to `npm install`, `@import`, or `<link/>` it manually.

 ### Vertical Rhythm